top of page

-A holistic approach for neurodivergent and LGBTQIA+ folks
+A holistic approach for LGBTQIA+ and neurodivergent adults (including ADHD)

 What is Occupational Therapy?

 Occupational Therapy (OT) is a client-centred practice that helps you engage in the activities and routines that matter most to you.
+For adults with ADHD, occupational therapy can be especially helpful for routines, executive functioning, emotional regulation, and burnout.
 It takes a holistic approach, considering your physical, emotional, sensory, and social needs.

-With years of clinical experience as a Mental Health Occupational Therapist, I bring a blend of professional expertise and lived experience to support neurodivergent and LGBTQ+ folks in navigating life’s challenges.
+With years of clinical experience as a Mental Health Occupational Therapist, I bring a blend of professional expertise and lived experience to support neurodivergent and LGBTQIA+ folks in navigating life’s challenges.
 My practice is compassionate, inclusive, and tailored to your unique needs.
+This is the same practical, compassionate approach I bring to my queer ADHD coaching.

 What Does "Occupation" Mean In OT?